Slowburn-Movies/slowburn-movies.github.io/_posts/2026-02-08-the-new-moviegoers.md

 > **cpowell342** - 16 last month

-> **hksrevenge** - around 10.
+> **[chefremyguini](https://embed.letterboxd.com/chefremyguini/)** - around 10.
 I'm sure though if I had RU in summer of 2025 last year it would have been around 20 or more.

 Now, all of these numbers are nothing to scoff at.
 10 movies in a month is still 2-3 movies per week.
 57 though is 2 movies per *day*.